oddbird/oddsite/content/work/coachhub.rst

     text: |
       Each user story defined one task that a specific user might want to accomplish on CoachHub.
-      (“As a Client, I want to schedule an appointment.”)
+      <em>(“As a Client, I want to schedule an appointment.”)</em>
+      Using <a href="http://www.pivotaltracker.com/">Pivotal Tracker</a>,
-      Using Pivotal Tracker we listed each user story and provided itemized story estimates.
+      we listed each user story and provided itemized story estimates.
-      This allowed ORCAS to add, prioritized, and remove stories before we began development, and throughout the project – remaining up-to-date and in control of the project cost and scope.
+      This allowed ORCAS to add, prioritize, and remove stories before we began development and throughout the project – remaining up-to-date and in control of the project cost and scope.
   - title: 'Data Models'
     icon: 'site-map'